Finding Purpose In Your Marital Relationship

 Every marriage should have a reason for its existence, right?
 Otherwise, you would not be married at all because marriage is an optional state.
 It's not required.

 Ideally, you had an idea of why you wanted to get married to your partner before the wedding day.
 But if you are already several months or years into your union and wondering why you are there, you may need to define the purpose in your marital relationship.
-Don't look at this as a problem with the relationship; look at it as an opportunity for the relationship to grow and strengthen.
+But, again, don't look at this as a problem with the relationship; look at it as an opportunity for the relationship to grow and strengthen.

 How To Find Purpose